Qingcsai/Qingcsai.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior student at South China University of Technology, China Guangdong Guangzhou.
+I am a senior student at South China University of Technology, Guangzhou.

 Currently, I am an intern  at MMLAB, Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences (CAS-SIAT), advising by Associate Professor Xiaojiang Peng.

 My current interests focus on:
   * Generanting faces based on generative models.